-Weed Measurement
+Weed measurement

 The weed species and the degree of their infestation were quite similar in all plots.
 The weed community consisted of 27 species from 13 families in the experimental plots studied.
-Most of the species belong to the Poaceae family, with seven species, followed by the Compositae family with five species (Table 1).
-In both years, the most abundant species were goosegrass and copperleaf, which accounted for 54% and 82% of the total dry weight and 48% and 76% of the total density in 2011 and 2012, respectively.
+Most of the species belong to the Poaceae family with 7 species, followed by the Compositae family with 5 species (Table 1).
+In both years, the most abundant species were goosegrass and copperleaf, which accounted for 54% and 82% of the total dry weight, and 48% and 76% of the total density in 2011 and 2012, respectively.

-As the duration of weed infestation increased, both the density and the biomass of the weeds also increased (Table 1; Figure 2 A and B).
+As the duration of weed infestation increased, both the density and biomass of the weeds also increased (Table 1, Figure 2A, B).
 However, the weed density reached its peak at 6 WAE (327 to 404 GDD), with 147 plants m^{-2} in 2011 and 608 plants m^{-2} in 2012.
-Subsequently, it gradually decreased from 8 WAE (535 to 581 GDD) onward (Table 1).
-This phenomenon may be attributed to both interspecific and intraspecific competition among the weed species being present at high densities (Chandler 1977; Papamichail et al. 2002).
-Weed dry weight did not significantly increase until the weed interference period was extended to 6 WAE (327 to 404 GDD), after which the weeds accumulated more dry matter, fitting Schumacher's model (Figure 2 A and B).
-The total weed biomass in the weed interference treatment was higher in 2012 than it was in 2011, with the maximum total weed biomass ranging from 7,084 kg ha-1 in 2011 to 12,102 kg ha-1 in 2012 for the 20-wk interference period.
-Weed density was generally higher in 2012 than it was in 2011.
+Subsequently, it gradually decreased from 8 WAE (535 to 581 GDD) onwards (Table 1).
+This phenomenon may be attributed to both interspecific and intraspecific competition among the weed species present at high densities (Chandler 1977; Papamichail et al. 2002).
+Weed dry weight did not significantly increase until the weed interference period was extended to 6 WAE (327 to 404 GDD), after which the weeds accumulated more dry matter, fitting Schumacher's model (Figure 2A, B).
+The total weed biomass in the weed interference treatment was higher in 2012 than in 2011, with the maximum total weed biomass ranging from 7,084 kg ha-1in 2011 to 12,102 kg ha-1 in 2012 for the 20-wk interference period.
+Weed density was generally higher in 2012 than in 2011.
 In the continuous weed experiment field, an increased soil weed seed bank in 2012, coupled with more suitable temperatures and increased rainfall in May (Figure 1), resulted in increased weed density and biomass in the cotton field compared with 2011, leading to increased weed competition.
-On the other hand, weed dry weight was not significantly affected when weed control was greater than 6 WAE (327 to 404 GDD), and the weed biomass decreased with increasing weed-free duration, fitting the exponential model (Figure 2 C and D).
+On the other hand, weed dry weight was not significantly affected when weed control was greater than 6 WAE (327 to 404 GDD), and the weed biomass decreased with increasing weed-free duration, fitting the exponential model (Figure 2C, D).